Donna and Blue

-Lily is a a cross between a golden retriever and a standard poodle.
-She is my buddy and keeps me grounded in the world.
+Blue is a a cross between a Newfoundland dog and a standard poodle.
+He is my buddy and keeps me grounded in the world.
 We live in a house/studio in the woods outside of St. John’s.
 We have a wonderful support team of friends and relatives who help me to print and offer creative guidance.

 Here is a little about my background.